-A Little More on What is a Weak Currency
+Why is a Weak Currency Important?

 There are ways to gauge the strength of a currency to determine whether it is weak or strong.
 Generally, weak currencies are attributed to weak economies, it is impossible for a country with a robust economy to have a weak currency, that will be an irony.
 Weakness in the currency of a nation can trigger inflation, retarded economic growth and deficits in the country.
 Also, nations with weak currencies often experience cheaper exports as compared to imports.